 4) ‘Portrait of Adele Bloch-Bauer’ Gustav Klimt, 1907- The nazis once stole this famous portrait painting

 This famous portrait painting is one of the most representative works of Gustav Klimt’s Golden Phase.
 It’s essentially a portrait of Adele Bloch-Bauer, wife of Ferdinand Bloch-Bauer, a wealthy Jewish banker and sugar manufacturer.
 Additionally, Adele is the only sitter Klimt has painted twice.
 Also known as The Woman In Gold, in 1941 it was infamously stolen by the Nazis; who displayed it at the österreichische Galerie belvedere.
 Years later Adele’s niece Maria Altmann made a claim against the gallery for the return of the painting.
 After a lengthy seven-year legal battle, the gallery returned it to her.
 Altmann sold it that very same year for a whopping $135 million, which at the time was the highest price ever paid for a painting.

 5) The Arnolfini Portrait- Jan Van Eyck, 1434

 Jan Van Eyck was one of the most significant representatives of early Northern Renaissance art.
 The painting essentially depicts Italian merchant Giovanni di Nicolao Arnolfini and his wife.
 Also called The Arnolfini Wedding, the painting is known to be the most original and complex paintings in Western art.
 Its beauty and complex iconography certainly set it apart from the paintings from that era.
 Another notable aspect of the painting was its illusionism.
-The painting has also been subjected to various scholarly debates in regards to its exact symbolism.
+Its exact symbolism has been the subject of various scholarly debates.
 Additionally, over the years many have come up with various theories as to the meaning behind each one of its components.